|Guide||♦||7 Triplogs||Active Topic|

-Overview: Used mainly for horseback access to the Sycamore Canyon Wilderness.
+Used mainly for horseback access to the Sycamore Canyon Wilderness.
 Hikers entering the canyon usually drive to the junction of Trail #53 and Sycamore Basin Trail #63 using Forest Road 181.
-Horseback riders, however, usually start their journey into the canyon at Henderson Flat where both corrals and water for horses are available.
+However, horseback riders usually start their journey into the canyon at Henderson Flat, where both corrals and water for horses are available.
 Henderson Trail #53 is a level trail that traverses below the red rock cliffs of Sycamore Canyon.
 The lower third of the trail is the most scenic.

 This hike is listed as One-Way.